ArjunSubramonian/wl-test-exploration/README.md

-# Weisfeiler and Lehman Go Measurement Modeling: Probing the Validity of the WL test
+# Weisfeiler and Lehman Go Measurement Modeling: Probing the Validity of the WL Test

 This repository is the official implementation of Weisfeiler and Lehman Go Measurement Modeling: Probing the Validity of $k$-WL.